droonga/droonga.org/tutorial/1.0.6/groonga/index.md

     # service droonga-engine start
     # service droonga-http-server start

-If you installed services manually, you have to start services by raw commands like:
+If you installed services manually, see [the manual installation tutorial](../manual-install/#start-services).

-    # droonga-engine
-    # droonga-http-server --cache-size=-1

-The option `--cache-size=-1` for `droonga-http-server` is just for avoiding that you see cached result unexpectedly, after you modify some data in the cluster.
-On an actual production environment, you should not specify it.

 By the command two nodes construct a cluster and they monitor each other.
 If one of nodes dies and there is any still alive node, survivor(s) will work as the Droonga cluster.